 The growth of photovoltaic technology has been fueled by advancements in research and development, resulting in improved efficiency and reduced costs.
 Over the years, solar cells have become more efficient at converting sunlight into electricity, increasing the energy output of PV systems.
 Additionally, manufacturing processes have become more streamlined, leading to economies of scale and making solar panels more affordable for consumers and businesses alike.

 The future of photovoltaic technology holds immense potential for further innovation and expansion.
 Researchers are exploring new materials, such as perovskite, that have the potential to improve the efficiency and affordability of solar cells.
-Integration of PV technology into building materials, such as solar windows and solar shingles, is also being actively pursued, allowing for seamless integration of solar power generation into the built environment.
+Integration of solar PV technology into building materials, such as solar windows and solar shingles, is also being actively pursued, allowing for seamless integration of solar power generation into the built environment.

 Read more